PTPells/ptpedia/ideas.md

 #### stream
 **8/22:**  tasted the first roast of the [ethiopian beans](https://www.sweetmarias.com/ethiopia-wet-process-hambela-hassan.html); they were good*. curious to compare it with the [heart ethiopian](https://www.heartroasters.com/collections/beans/products/ethiopia-gedeb) beans i have.

-\*i'm wanting a better/more nuanced way of noting tastes
+\*i'm wanting a better/more nuanced way of noting tastes.

 **8/21:** my intention right now is all about workflow: optimal batch weight, chaff removal, logging, cooling, etc. but roasting just twice has brought renewed focus to, what feel like, the many holes in my knowledge: developing better baseline tastes for diff. regions, identifying different roast profiles, etc. i'm eager to answer them, but more so excited that they feel almost important. "important" maybe because i immediately know where and how i'll apply their answers when i eventually arrive at them?

 #### top of mind
-+  **free time:**  what part(s) of peoples' days/weeks do they consider "free"? what do people expect from "free time"?
++  **improvisation:** consumption/everyday routines as acts of resistance/protest
 + **faith:**
-+  **longevity:**  what can i start doing now to improve my chances of being able to run comfortably for the next 40 years?
++ **longevity:**  is how i think about running and what i expect from it sustainable? what about my running practice, as a whole, do i need to maintain or change to improve my chances of being able to run comfortably for the next 40 years?
 +  **community:** in what new ways are people working and living together?

 #### still there, somewhere
-+  **improvisation:** in what creative ways do people reimagine the unconscious, routine  practices of everyday life?
++  **free time:**  what part(s) of peoples' days/weeks do they consider "free"? what do people expect from "free time"?